Adolphus8/Sequential_Ensemble_Monte_Carlo/README.md

 # Sequential Ensemble Monte Carlo sampler
 This repository presents a collection of tutorials (written in MATLAB) which seeks to demonstrate the implementation of the Sequential Ensemble Monte Carlo (SEMC) based on the literature by [Lye et. al (2022)]().
-Currently, 2 sets tutorials are presented here aimed at allowing users who are new such sampler find their footing around its concept and its workings.
+Currently, 2 sets tutorials are presented here aimed at allowing users who are new such sampler find their footing around its concept and implementation.
 The details to these tutorials are as follows:

 ## Tutorials: